 - The Grassy Knoll Witnesses: This Facebook page focuses on the witnesses who said that gunshots came from in front of the motorcade, testimony that any account of the assassination must explain.

-- On the other hand.
-JFK Assassination Home Page: The best anti-conspiracy Web site, run by Marquette University professor John McAdams, defends the official story of a lone gunman while presenting a variety of evidence.
-If you disagree with his conclusions, these are the arguments you have to refute.
+- JFK Assassination Home Page: The best anti-conspiracy Web site, created by former Marquette University professor John McAdams, defends the official story of a lone gunman while presenting a variety of evidence.
+If you disagree with his anti-conspiratorial conclusions, these are the arguments you have to understand.
 (HANDLE WITH CARE)